devnazim/zonv/README.md

 #### File

-By default zonfig use `config/config.json` and `secrets/secrets.json` as source files.
+By default zonv use `config/config.json` and `secrets/secrets.json` as source files.
 Provide configuration in a JSON file:

 ```javascript